WeSalute Awards

 Derek Jeter, Son of Two Army Veterans

 Derek Jeter’s superstar achievements confirm the New York Yankee traditions that have preceded him.
 But, unlike many of history’s prior pinstripe legends, the true measure of Jeter’s success is due to his play on and off the field – and it comes thanks in large part to his parents who both served in our nation’s military.
+That journey reached its pinnacle on September 8, 2021, when Jeter was officially inducted into the Hall of Fame in Cooperstown.
+The ceremony, delayed a year by the pandemic, served as the formal capstone to his playing career, where he delivered a heartfelt speech thanking his family, teammates, and fans.

 "When you think about being a good sportsman, there's a lot of things that come to mind," Jeter said after winning the 2009 Sports Illustrated Sportsman of the Year.
 "People tell you it's success on the baseball field, and I think that's part of it.
 I also think there's a lot of qualities that go into it -- hard work, dedication, pride, humility.
 These are all things that I learned at a very young age."

-Jeter had a dramatic finish to his 19-year career that ended with a game-winning hit in his final at-bat at Yankee Stadium, and an RBI single in his final career at-bat in Fenway Park, the home of longtime nemesis Boston Red Sox.
+Jeter had a dramatic finish to his storied 20-season career that ended with a game-winning hit in his final at-bat at Yankee Stadium, and an RBI single in his final career at-bat in Fenway Park, the home of longtime nemesis Boston Red Sox.
 And amid the cheers were the accolades as it relates to the man's character.

 "It’s been a blessing,” said New York Yankees manager Joe Girardi, also a product of a military upbringing, after the shortstop’s final major league game.
 "To manage a guy that is what you want in every player.
 What you want every player to care about.
 What you want every player to fight for.
 What you want every player to do."
 In addition to being Jeter's final manager, he was also a teammate at the beginning of Jeter's historic arc in Yankee lore for Jeter's first full season and World Series Championship in 1996.